collamaf/SimDaVinci/README_DaVinci.md

 2018.07.15 by MorettiR
 - Added Absorber in -GaSet 2.
-- Added flag PosAbsorber to choice absorber position in -GaSet2; if -PosAbs == 1 it will be placed in the hole just near the source, that had 2mm depth, while if -PosAbs == 2 it will be placed  in the hole that had 6mm depth.
+- Added flag PosAbsorber to choose absorber position in -GaSet2; if -PosAbs == 1 it will be placed in the hole just near the source, that has 2mm depth, while if -PosAbs == 2 it will be placed  in the hole that has 6mm depth.
 - The Absorber thickness could be choosen by AbsT flag while the diameter is fixed in both PosAbsorber cases.
 - The flag AbsD must be >=0.